Chillu1/ModiBuff/README.md

 [//]: # (It's possible to use the Modifier class directly in cases where you'd want multiple interval/duration components.)

 > Note: Currently it's impossible to use internal modifiers directly with the library, since the systems rely on the recipe system
 > (pooling).
 This will be changed in the near future.
+Before the 1.0 release.

 # Differences to ModiBuffEcs and Old